Minister-President of Lower Saxony: Election and removal

-The minister-president is elected by the Legislative Assembly, by a majority of its members in a secret ballot.
-However, he does not have to be a Member of the Legislative Assembly.
+The minister-president is elected by the Landtag of Lower Saxony, by a majority of its members in a secret ballot.
+However, the person elected does not have to be a Member of the Landtag.
 The only restriction is that the minister-president may not be a member of the Bundestag.
-Before assuming his duties, the minister-president-elect takes the following oath before the members of the Legislative Assembly:
+Before assuming his duties, the minister-president-elect takes the following oath before the members of the Landtag: